Zodiase/meteor-mdl/README.md

 * Understand how MDL upgrades components and do not separate the necessary elements of a component into different templates unless you want to turn off auto-upgrading and do it manually.

-* Due to meteor caching package files, changes to the setting file may not take effect until you execute `meteor reset`.
-Be aware that doing so also resets your database!
+* <del>Due to meteor caching package files, changes to the setting file may not take effect until you execute `meteor reset`.
+Be aware that doing so also resets your database!</del>(fixed)

 Versioning
 ------------------------------------------------------------------------------